 Is there a question you often get asked that we haven't covered?
 Or something you would like to know?
 We would love to hear from you and include it so we can help others that are asked the same thing.
 Do contact us.

 Vegetables and fruit all contain good sources of protein.
-In fact there is more protein in 100 calories of broccoli than there is on 100 calories of steak!
-Studies to determine how much protein humans should eat were based on rat studies.
-Rats need 1g/kg body weight.
-Humans it turns out, do not, they actually do much better on half that amount of protein, so we don't need as much protein as most people believe anyway.
-Lentils and rice together provide a complete protein (1 billion Indians can't be wrong!)
-Pulses, seeds, nuts, mushrooms, all plant foods in fact contain protein.
-You wouldn't ask a gorilla or an elephant where they get their protein.
+In fact there is more protein in 100 calories of broccoli than there is in 100 calories of steak!
+We don't need as much protein as most people believe, the average healthy adult woman requires 46g per day, whilst men need a bit more at 64g.
+Lentils and rice together provide a complete protein (1 billion Indians can't be wrong!) but the truth is, as a vegan eating a wide variety of whole foods, if you eat enough calories, you are unlikely to become protein deficient.
+Most people in Western society eat too much protein and suffer with gout, obesity, coronary heart disease and various cancers etc as a result.
+Pulses, seeds, nuts, mushrooms, most plant foods in fact contain some protein.
+You wouldn't ask a gorilla or an elephant where they get their protein!

 The myth around cows milk being essential to prevent osteoporosis and to make your bones strong was created by the dairy industry to promote milk, but in fact calcium in dairy is not absorbed well into the body.
 Research has proven that dairy actually depletes calcium from our bones and therefore increases fracture risk.
 This is why countries with the highest rate of osteoporosis are also the countries where people consume the most milk.
 Dark, leafy vegetables are actually a far better source of calcium.
 Read more about the osteoporosis milk myth.